Under the Anti-Social Behaviour etc (Scotland) Act 2004, antisocial behaviour is where a person:

 · If you are concerned about regular smells or suspected use, we encourage you to report this directly to the police by calling 101.
 You can also report anonymously through Crimestoppers.

-· In most cases, unless the police investigate and confirm criminal activity, we are unable to take direct tenancy enforcement action – particularly whe the smell is in the communal areas or the source cannot be identified.
+· In most cases, unless the police investigate and confirm criminal activity, we are unable to take direct tenancy enforcement action – particularly when the smell is in the communal areas or the source cannot be identified.

 · If the source is known and the issue is persistent, your Area Housing Manager may issue a tenancy warning, depending on the circumstances.
 However, our ability to intervene is limited when there is no clear evidence or corroboration.